-In this tutorial, we will show you how to install and configuration Django on Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configure Django on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
 Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
 Django is free and open-source software.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Django on a Ubuntu 16.04 (Xenial Xerus) server.
+I will show you the step-by-step installation of Django on a Ubuntu 16.04 (Xenial Xerus) server.

 Install Django on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing pip and necessary dependencies.

 Now you can install pip using the following command:

 Once the pip is installed, run the following command to install Django:

 To verify the Django version, run: